Sofia Richie Exposes Her Rock Hard Abs In Crop Top While Running Errands

 “Kylie and Sofia haven’t had a chance to hang out much over the past several years because they’ve both been busy with their own work and family lives, but this was the perfect way for them to make up for lost time and Sofia is looking forward to more bonding time with Kylie,” the insider reveals of the two friends.

-Meanwhile, fans can keep up with Sofia Richie’s lavish lifestyle by following the model on her social media accounts.
+Meanwhile, fans can keep up with Sofia’s lavish lifestyle by following the model on her social media accounts.